Yannick Noah: Personal life

 Noah first attended school in Yaounde (Cameroon), where his parents had settled after meeting and marrying in France.
 He then left Cameroon to attend a sports-and-study program in France under the sponsorship of the French Tennis Federation.
 He dropped out of the program at age 17 to move to full time tennis schedule.

 Noah's father, Zacharie Noah, was a former professional Cameroonian football star who won the French Cup with Sedan in 1961.
-His mother, Marie-Claire, is a former captain of France's basketball team and teacher.
-Noah has five children, of whom two are from his first marriage to Cécilia Rodhe (Miss Sweden 1978 and now a sculptor): Joakim (born in 1985) and Yelena (born in 1986).
+His mother, Marie-Claire, is a teacher and a former captain of France's basketball team.

+Noah has six children, of whom two are from his first marriage in 1984 to Cécilia Rodhe (Miss Sweden 1978 and now a sculptor): Joakim (born in 1985) and Yelena (born in 1986).
 Joakim had a 13-year career in the NBA and represented France in international competitions.
-Yelena is a model, mildly famous in the world of fashion.
-They do not live in France but in the U.S. With his second wife, the British model Heather Stewart-Whyte, Noah has two daughters: Elijah (1996) and Jénayé (1997).
-Now he is married to French TV producer Isabelle Camus, with whom he has a son named Joalukas (born in 2004).

-Noah is also the owner of a restaurant in Saint Barthélemy in the French West Indies called Do Brazil.
+Yelena is a model and jewelry creator.
+With his second wife in 1995, British model Heather Stewart-Whyte, he has two daughters: Elijah (1996) and Jénayé (1997).
+After their divorce in 1999, Noah was awarded custody of his daughters from his second marriage by British courts.
+Then he married French TV producer Isabelle Camus, with whom he has a son named Joalukas (born 2004).
+He owns a restaurant in Saint Barthélemy in the French West Indies called Do Brazil.

-Problems with the French fiscal authorities
+He then met Malika, who gave birth to his sixth child, a girl named Keelaani (born October 22, 2024).

 On 15 July 1996, the French fiscal authorities demanded payment of 6,807,701 francs in back taxes for 1993–1994.
 The Paris administrative tribunal court confirmed the decision alleging that Noah kept three non-declared bank accounts in Switzerland, the Netherlands and the United States.
 Noah disputed the court decision as unconstitutional.